MSSPL-KamalenduGarai/jpeg2000-converter/readme.md

 Builds the app for OS X, Linux, and Windows, using [electron-packager](https://github.com/maxogden/electron-packager).

 ## TODO
-- Add an icon
-- Hide the window menus
+- When processing an individual image give a status update on where through the process it is instead of just giving a spinner.
 - Add size of original image to each line
+- When images start to process hide the file drop target
 - Add thumbnail images async
-- When processing an individual image give a status update on where through the process it is instead of just giving a spinner.
-- Change background color of currently processed image
-- When images start to process hide the file drop target
 - Add button to start over
 - Animate or highlight "all done" when images are finished processing
 - Add settings to allow changing the directory that the files get saved in.
 - Clean up temp files.
-- Create a video.
+- Create a video showing how this works

 ## Author